Siphon880gh/devbrain/DevOps/_Server - VPS or Dedicated Server/_ GET STARTED - Setup Dedicated Server Checklist.md

 Written by: Weng
 Purpose: General checklist on setting up Dedicated Server.
-Likely there will be no web hotsing admin panel (eg. Hostinger hpanel, WHM, GoDaddy My Products Dashboard)
+Likely there will be no web hosting admin panel (eg. Hostinger hpanel, WHM, GoDaddy My Products Dashboard)

 ```toc
 ```